L.J. Collier showing progress, but Seahawks draft class hitting bumps as regular season approaches

 Linebacker Ben Burr-Kirven (fifth round): The former UW star also missed the team’s offseason program after having sports hernia surgery and was limited early in camp.
 But he’s also back full go now, playing 40 snaps against the Vikings after being held to 15 in the opener against Denver.
 He has six tackles in two games.

-Running back Travis Homer (sixth round): Homer missed the preseason opener with a quad injury but returned against the Vikings to play 19 snaps getting 16 yards on four carries.
+Running back Travis Homer (sixth round): Homer missed the preseason opener with a quad injury but returned against the Vikings to play 19 snaps, getting 16 yards on four carries.
 He remains in the running for a backup running back spot and specifically as one of the team’s third-down/two-minute backs.

 Defensive tackle Demarcus Christmas (sixth round): Like Haynes, the former Florida State Seminole remains on the PUP list.
 Christmas is battling a back injury and it’s unclear when he will return.
 At this point, remaining on the PUP list as the season begins seems a decent possibility.